ron-rivest/MIT-6.S898-climate-change/overview.md

 **Brief Syllabus**

-The following is a brief syllabus, with the number of classes per topic in parentheses.
+The following is a brief syllabus, with the approximate number of classes per topic in parentheses.
 A more detailed syllabus will be posted shortly.

     (3) Introduction
     (4) Physical Science